-The personal information we hold about you includes:
+The personal information we hold about you or your parent/guardian includes:

-We will also contact you near the expiry date of the Zip card to tell you about your future ticketing options.
+We may send you or your nominated parent/guardian a text message to let you know when applications are open for the next school year, or that your card is on its way.
+We will also contact you or parent/guardian near the expiry date of the Zip card to tell you about your future ticketing options.

 We will not use your or your parent or guardian's personal information for marketing purposes and will not pass it to any other organisation for this purpose.

 TfL's ticketing systems record the location, date and time a Zip card is used to make a journey on TfL's network, affiliated National Rail services or London River Services on which Oyster cards are accepted.